aminrj/aminrj.github.io/_posts/2026-03-23-gpai-meets-agentic-ai.md

 **Serious incident reporting** under Article 26(5) covers any incident resulting in risk to health, safety, or fundamental rights.
 For most agentic systems, the triggering scenario is unauthorized data access or exfiltration caused by a compromised tool call chain.

-The forward reference: [EUAI-002]({% post_url 2026-03-30-eu-ai-act-logging-agentic-ai %}) defines a structured logging schema aligned with Article 19 retention periods and GDPR minimization requirements.
+The forward reference: EUAI-002 _(publishing March 30)_ defines a structured logging schema aligned with Article 19 retention periods and GDPR minimization requirements.
 Start collecting tool call events now, even if the schema needs refinement — historical event gaps cannot be filled retroactively.

 ### Article 26(6): Keep Automatically Generated Logs